U-441

 U-441 after her conversion and renaming as U-flak 1

 In April-May 1943, U-441 was rebuilt as U-flak 1, the first of three U-flak boats.
-Perhaps the most noticeable change in appearance was a greatly expanded Wintergarten (bridge) which had an additional gun platform erected in front of the conning tower.
+Perhaps the most noticeable change in her appearance was a greatly expanded Wintergarten (bridge), which had an additional gun platform erected in front of the conning tower.
 As the boat was to act as an aircraft trap she received greatly increased fire-power in the form of:

-The feared quadruple 2.2cm fast-firing anti-aircraft gun.
+The feared quadruple 2.2cm fast-firing AA gun.

 First patrol - Kptlt.
 Götz von Hartmann

-On 22 May, 1943 U-Flak 1 began her first patrol from Brest.
+On 22 May 1943 U-Flak 1 began her first patrol from Brest,

-On 24 May, 1943 U-Flak 1 encountered British aircraft in map-square BF 4971.
+On 24 May 1943 U-Flak 1 encountered British aircraft in chart square BF 4971.

 2nd patrol - Kptlt.
 Götz von Hartmann

-On 8 July, 1943 U-Flak 1 , after repairs, set off from Brest on her second patrol.
+On 8 July 1943, after repairs, U-Flak 1 set off from Brest on her second patrol.

 A British Beaufighter aircraft.